Fetching map data...

 Afif Rain Radar: Frequently Asked Questions

-Track rain in Afif — free Upgrade to Essential for alerts, forecasts, and full radar history
+Track rain in Afif — free.
+Upgrade to Essential for alerts, forecasts, and full radar history.

 • 2-hour forecast in 5-minute slices

-• Rain alerts before arrival
+• Rain alerts before it arrives

-• Direction arrows on the map
+• Direction arrows showing where the storm is heading

 • 48 hours of radar history

-• Multiple saved locations
+• Multiple saved locations at once

 RainViewer logo RainViewer